mrozycki/newt-lang-design/program_structure/README.md

 about it at this point.
 No magic words that have no meaning.
 One may say that `console` could be dropped as well (as requires understanding what the console is).
 This is discussed in the IO section of the design.

+Additionally, stand-alone anonymous blocks of code are not allowed.
+Statements like conditionals and loops require a block, single instructions are not allowed.
+Further details can be found in the 'Conditionals and loops' section.